rstudio/education.rstudio.com/content/blog/2020-07-13-teaching-the-tidyverse-in-2020-part-1-getting-started/index.markdown

 - **purrr**: functional programming

 This is the order I recommend and the order that follows the curriculum outlined in [Data Science in a Box](https://datasciencebox.org/).
-Start with visualisation (ggplot2) and delay introducing functional programming (purrr) until later.^[More on why and how to delay introducing purrr in the last post in the series!]
+Start with visualisation (ggplot2) and delay introducing functional programming (purrr) until later.
+(More on why and how to delay introducing purrr in the last post in the series!)

 I like introducing the tidyverse with a visual showcasing the pretty hex logos.
 I cannot say that this necessarily adds to student learning, but it sure draws students in!